How To Tackle Unconscious Bias in the Workplace: The Complete Guide

 The problem is that these biases can manifest themselves in ways that are harmful to the workplace environment.
 They can affect hiring decisions, how much money people earn, and even the types of tasks they are assigned to tackle.

-This post will discuss what unconscious bias is, why it happens, and how you can tackle it in your workplace.
+This post will discuss what unconscious bias is, why it happens, and how you can tackle unconscious bias in the workplace.

 Note: if you want the best way to eliminate unconscious bias in the workplace, try EasyLlama's diversity and inclusion training course.
 Our course was designed to educate your employees and develop a more efficient as well as inclusive work environment.
 See for yourself why companies are reading are raving about our program.